hypeJunction/hypeGameMechanics/readme.md

 * Earn points passively by receiving interactions on their content items (e.g. ratings, comments, likes)
 * Claim badges when a set of defined criteria are met

+## Acknowledgements

+ * Upgrade to Elgg 1.12 was sponsored by Fernando Bacelar

 ## Introduction